aadeschamps/ejax/README.md

 		})

 	var postInfo = ejax.get('http://yourAPI.com/whatever');

 	var info = {name: 'John Doe'}
 	postInfo(info, function(data){
 		console.log(data);
 		})
 ```

 The getInfo function can be used anywhere in your program where you need to send a get request to that specific url.

+### Testing

+The specs folder holds the testing for only verifying of the functions for request methods.
+More testing to be done in the future.